Freedom of religion in Iran: Christians

+Education of Armenian Christians

 Some issues dealing with Christianity in Iran deal more directly with the Armenian ethnic minorities.
 For example, in early 1983 the MET specifically requested that the Armenian religious schools teach religion in Persian and time allocated to the Armenian languages must be reduced or eliminated.
 While the community responded to these orders issues raised in discussions included if the Armenians could speak/teach their own language other minorities would demand the same but also if Persian was used it would make proselytization easier as facility with Persian language use of religious issues improved.
 At the end of the 1983 academic year the MET requested the questions that were to be included in the final exam and the questions had to be sent in Persian and were ordered to be used in Persian as the final exam.
 Most fifth grade students refused to take the test and 3rd grade students handed in blank pages.
 The authorities then failed all the students.
 Some schools ignored the demands on languages, others did limit teaching to 2 hrs and others removed it entirely.
 Some continued religious classes and some dropped them all together.
 Observance of these rules on Armenian language teaching was most strict in Tehran while 6 to 8 hrs per week were common beyond.
 However, in 1995 the limit on languages was raised from 2 hrs to 5 hrs per week in Tehran as well.
 Circa 1996 a settlement was reached; during the first two months of each school year, the ministry-provided Persian book on religious ethics is taught in Armenian schools while Armenian-approved religious lessons are taught in Armenian for the rest of the year.
 This was not a totally satisfactory settlement of the issue for both sides, but it settled the issue.